 Q: How are teams formed?
 What is the draft process?

-The team formation process changed in 2014 to address a goal of parity, to improve carpooling convenience for parents and to help build long-term relationships amongst the players.
+The team formation process changed in 2014 to address a goal of parity, to improve carpooling convenience for parents and to help build long-term relationships among the players.
 The Athletic Director will create teams based primarily on the school the player currently attends and the future middle school they plan to attend.
-There are likely multiple school groupings per team (for example Charlotte Latin + Alexander Grahmn + Randolph might be one team)
+There are likely multiple school groupings per team (for example Charlotte Latin + Alexander Graham + Randolph might be one team)

 Q: Do you have a football camp?
 What are the details?

 Q: Which division is my child in?

 There are four divisions offered by South Park football: Mitey Mite, Jr. Pee Wee, Pee Wee, and Jr. Midget.
 The division are based on the age-weight table below.
 The age is based on the child's age as of July 31 of the football year in question.